 The public money expended on such places, and the public property deposited in them, and the nature of the military duties, which may be required there, all demand, that they should be exempted from state authority.
 In truth, it would be wholly improper, that places, on which the security of the entire Union may depend, should be subjected to the control of any member of it.
 The power, indeed, is wholly unexceptionable; since it can only be exercised at the will of the state; and it is therefore placed beyond all reasonable scruple.

-Enclave jurisdiction may come into effect as a result of a federal reservation of legislative authority over an area at the time a state is admitted to the Union, or based upon a particular cession by the state of that authority.
-Federal enclave jurisdiction may apply to individual buildings, or parts of buildings (such as the U.S. Customs House, and the northern portion of the U.S. mint, located in Denver, Colorado), or to vast territories (such as the 200-square-mile Camp Pendleton in California).
-Federal enclaves include such varying installations as the National Institutes of Health in Bethesda, Maryland, and Cape Canaveral, Florida, as well as certain national parks, national cemeteries, lighthouses, and locks and dams.
+Enclave jurisdiction may come into effect as a result of a federal reservation of legislative authority over an area at the time a state is admitted to the Union, or based upon a particular cession by the state to the federal government of that authority.
+Federal enclave jurisdiction may apply to individual buildings, or parts of buildings (such as the U.S. Customs House, and the northern portion of the U.S. Mint, located in Denver, Colorado), or to vast territories (such as the 200-square-mile Camp Pendleton in California).
+Federal enclaves include such varying installations as the National Institutes of Health in Bethesda, Maryland, and Cape Canaveral, Florida, while “other needful buildings” includes locks, dams, federal courts, customs houses, post offices, and “whatever [other] structures are found to be necessary in the performance of the functions of the Federal Government.”
+James v.
+Dravo Contracting Co.
+(1937).

-The case law dealing with federal enclaves is complex.
-Such areas are subject to the "special maritime and territorial jurisdiction of the United States," 18 U.S.C. § 2243, and criminal offenses committed within an enclave are subject to federal prosecution, although the substantive offense may well be grounded in the surrounding state's law pursuant to the Assimilative Crimes Act, 18 U.S.C. § 13(a).
-The ceding state retains no authority in a federal enclave unless it specifically reserved such rights at the time it consented to the purchase, or made the cession.
+Outside of the provisions of the Assimilative Crimes Act, the ceding state retains no authority in a federal enclave unless it specifically reserved such rights at the time it consented to the purchase or made the cession.
 In fact, most states have reserved at least the right to serve state civil and criminal process in federal enclaves, and they may also retain certain regulatory authority.
 Paul v.
 United States (1963).
-At the same time, although a state’s rights vis-á-vis a federal enclave depend upon the terms of the original cession, the Supreme Court has ruled that federal enclave residents are entitled to vote as residents of the surrounding state.
+At the same time, although a state’s rights vis-à-vis a federal enclave depend upon the terms of the original cession, the Supreme Court has ruled that federal enclave residents are entitled to vote as residents of the surrounding state no matter what the terms of the original cession.
 Evans v.
 Cornman (1970).